Abd al-Rahman I: Exile years

 Among the Syrian junds were contingents of old Umayyad clients, numbering perhaps 500, and Abd al-Rahman believed he might tug on old loyalties and get them to receive him.
 Bedr was dispatched across the straits to make contact.
 Bedr managed to line up three Syrian commanders—Ubayd Allah ibn Uthman and Abd Allah ibn Khalid, both originally of Damascus, and Yusuf ibn Bukht of Qinnasrin.
 The trio approached the Syrian arch-commander al-Sumayl (then in Zaragoza) to get his consent, but al-Sumayl refused, fearing Abd al-Rahman would try to make himself emir.
 As a result, Bedr and the Umayyad clients sent out feelers to their rivals, the Yemeni commanders.
-Although the Yemenis were not natural allies (the Umayyads are a Qaysid tribe), their interest was piqued.
+Although the Yemenis were not natural allies (the Umayyads are cousins of the Qaysid tribes), their interest was piqued.
 The emir Yusuf al-Fihri had proven himself unable to keep the powerful al-Sumayl in check and several Yemeni chieftains felt their future prospects were poor, whether in a Fihrid or Syrian-dominated Spain, so that they had a better chance of advancement if they hitched themselves to the glitter of the Umayyad name.
 Although the Umayyads did not have a historical presence in the region (no member of the Umayyad family was known to have ever set foot in al-Andalus before) and there were grave concerns about young Abd al-Rahman's inexperience, several of the lower-ranking Yemeni commanders felt they had little to lose and much to gain, and agreed to support the prince.

 Bedr returned to Africa to tell Abd al-Rahman of the invitation of the Umayyad clients in al-Andalus.
 Shortly thereafter, they set off with a small group of followers for Europe.
 When some local Berber tribesmen learned of Abd al-Rahman's intent to set sail for al-Andalus, they quickly rode to catch up with him on the coast.
 The tribesmen might have figured that they could hold Abd al-Rahman as hostage, and force him to buy his way out of Africa.
 He did indeed hand over some amount of dinars to the suddenly hostile local Berbers.
 Just as Abd al-Rahman launched his boat, another group of Berbers arrived.
 They also tried to obtain a fee from him for leaving.
 One of the Berbers held on to Abd al-Rahman's vessel as it made for al-Andalus, and allegedly had his hand cut off by one of the boat's crew.

 Abd al-Rahman landed at Almuñécar in al-Andalus, to the east of Málaga, in September 755; however, his landing site was unconfirmed.